DayanaBorissova/DayanaBorissova/README.md

- - 👋 Hi, I’m @DayanaBorissova!
+ - 👋 Hi, I’m Deedee!
 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning Java Script.
+- ⚡ Fun fact: Im a polyglot 🤓
 - 📫 Reach me at dayana.borissova@icloud.com
-- ⚡ Fun fact: Im a polyglot 🤓
+- ✨“Don’t explain your philosophy.
+Embody it.”- Epictetus

 <!---
 DayanaBorissova/DayanaBorissova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.